dinomite/talks/kotlin/kotlin.md

 var valueOrSadness = maybeNull ?: "it was null 😞"
 ```

-^You can also just be stupid
+^You can also just be lazy, but it's obvious

 ---